Since 1993, the Ville de Mont-Tremblant has applied, throughout its territory, its program for biological control of biting insects.

 - Empty wheelbarrows and any buckets; when they are full of water they provide an excellent breeding ground for mosquitoes.

 All these containers can produce several hundred mosquitoes every seven or eight days.

-Pamphlet: Chez moi, je fais ma part (in French)
+- Chez moi, je fais ma part (French-language)

 - InfoBti | Qu'est-ce que le Bti?
 (French-language)